Itineraries

 5-Day Rwanda Gorilla and Akagera Itinerary

-This is the Rwanda itinerary for travelers who want both flagship wildlife products without crossing borders.
+This is the Rwanda itinerary for travelers who want both of the country’s flagship wildlife experiences without crossing borders.
 It works because Rwanda is compact enough to combine Volcanoes and Akagera, but only once you allow enough days for both halves to breathe.

 Quick read